emerging-welfare/emw_pipeline_nf/README.md

     if true only sentences that are postive will be inculded.

-    if false all the sentences will be included irrespective of their document label
+    if false all the sentences will be included irrespective of their label

 * `filter_unprotested_documents`